How to Use MID Function in Excel (5 Ideal Examples)

 Formula Breakdown

-• SEARCH(” “,C5)tells where there is a space (“ ”) in the name within cell C5.
+• SEARCH(” “,C5) returns the position of a space (“ ”) in the text within cell C5.
 See the SEARCH function for details.

 • Output 8.

-• Here, we set the start_num argument of the MID function to SEARCH(” “,C5)+1, because we want to extract the last name which starts from just after the space, not from the space.
+• We set the start_num argument of the MID function to SEARCH(” “,C5)+1, because we want to extract the last name which starts from the character after the space, not from the space itself.

 • We set the num_chars argument of the MID function to LEN(C5)-SEARCH(” “,C5).

-• Here, LEN(C5) tells the total length of the name, and SEARCH(” “,C5) tells where there is a space within the name.
+• LEN(C5) provides the total length of the name, and SEARCH(” “,C5) finds the space within the name.
 See the LEN function for details.

-• So, LEN(C5)-SEARCH(” “,C5) tells how many characters remain after the space, this is the length of the last name.
+• So, LEN(C5)-SEARCH(” “,C5) returns how many characters remain after the space, which is the length of the last name.

 • Output 14-8.

-• Finally, the MID function extracts all the characters of the name within the cell C5, after the space.
-That is the last name we are searching for.
+• The MID function extracts all the characters of the name within the cell C5 after the space, which is the last name.

 • Output Austin.

-• After that, drag the Fill Handle through the rest of the cells.
+• Drag the Fill Handle down over the rest of the cells.

-You see, we have got the last names of all the employees beautifully.
+The last names of all the employees are returned.

 =MID(D5,SEARCH("@",D5)+1,LEN(D5)-SEARCH("@",D5))

-Note: These types of problems can also be solved using the RIGHT function of Excel.
+Note: These types of problems can also be solved using the RIGHT function.

 This time we will perform a comparatively easier task.
 We will extract the last two digits from the Employee IDs of all the employees.